Dunvillel-Com/DL-DSMA/README.md

 A (accumulator): natural memory of oscillation.

 Constants:
-D (dampen): like the P in PID, it's used to dampen the error scale.
+D (drive): like the P in PID, it's used to dampen the error scale.
 This is the one you will change the most - good ranges are from 0.5 (small adjustments) to 2.5 (large adjustments).
 L (leakage): this determines how much the system "remembers".
 It should really never leave 0.9 - though the range is 0.2 to 0.9.
 C (correction): this determines how aggressively it adjusts for oscillation.
 This should likely stay at 1 - though the likely range is 0 - 2
 V (velocity): this is used to determine how much it dampens due to velocity.
 0 for no adjustment, and upper values can depend on the rest of the system tuning.